joshabell/AyersScienceFair/README.md

-Welcome to the Ayers Ryal Side Elementary School Science Fair!

-Here you will hopefully find everything you need to successfully participate in the Ayers Science Fair!
+Congratulations for signing up to participate in the Eighth Annual Ayers Ryal Side Science Fair for students in Grades 3-5!

+The following information is designed to help you  prepare for the fair.

+It includes guidelines on how to pick a topic, create a project and display your project.
+This package also includes very important safety rules, including  limitations for animal projects.
+Please pay close attention to the safety rules and  limitations.
+All participants will be required to follow these important rules.